 When you’re constantly in your car for work — going to and from client meetings, out-of-the-office consultations and the occasional trip out of town — keeping track of the miles you spend on the road can be challenging.
-But for those who are self-employed, keeping diligent records of these work-related rides could mean hundreds or thousands of dollars in savings a year, as the IRS mileage rates are 54 cents per mile for business miles driven.
-In 2017 this will change to 53.5 cents per mile.
+But for those who are self-employed, keeping diligent records of these work-related rides could mean hundreds or thousands of dollars in savings a year, as the IRS mileage rate for 2018 is 54.5 cents per mile for business miles driven.
+This is up from 2017’s rate of to 53.5 cents per mile, meaning a bigger savings in 2018.

 Using a mileage tracking app makes it easy to keep an accurate record of time spent on the road so you can confidently deduct these expenses when you file your taxes.
 Here’s what you need to know.